We are located close to the cliff tops at over 500 feet (150m) above sea level.

 The Countryside & Visitor Centre is wheelchair friendly with full access to the Shop, Downland Experience and Sussex Gallery.

-We regret that the Beachy Head Countryside and Visitor Centre will be closed until further notice.
+We regret that the Beachy Head Countryside and Visitor Centre will be closed for the remainder of the 2020 season.

-We will update this web site and our Facebook page as soon as we are able to confirm our 2020 opening date.
+We will update this page as soon as we are able to confirm our 2021 opening date.

 Latest UK Government information on coronavirus can be found on the Department for Health and Social Care website.